-    The reason I made the larger ornaments this year was because I wanted to use them on a small Christmas tree in my kitchen.
+The reason I made the larger ornaments this year was that I wanted to use them on a small Christmas tree in my kitchen.
 I plan on adding the ornaments, the cookie cutters, and colorful ribbon.

 The ornaments make adorable gift tags.
-I used scrapbooking appliques to add initials, but you could can also use paint pens or puffy fabric paint.
+I used scrapbooking appliques to add initials, but you could also use paint pens or puffy fabric paint.

 They make cute decorations in cloches or mini cupcake holders, or just tie them to the lid with pretty ribbon for a little extra Christmas cheer.